jhcepas/npr/doc/tutorial/usage.rst

    npr -m sptree -a AAseqs.fasta --ortho-pairs orthologs.tab -o genetree_results/ -c MyConfig.cfg -x

-By default, underscore "_" is used as delimiter between gene and species names.
-However it can be changed through the `--spname-delimiter` option.
+By default, the underscore symbol ("_") will be used to separate gene and species names.
+However this can be changed through the `--spname-delimiter` option.

 Additionally, a fasta file containing the sequences of all sequences